 We’re glad to see more and more big companies putting customer feedback as a high priority, so today we want to share the top 10 customer feedback examples with you to help you get started in your own feedback process.

 🎙️ 🎙️ Short PSA: if you need the ultimate guide on customer feedback, we’re here for you 💗💗 ok, back to your regularly scheduled blog ☺️

-What to take note on these customer feedback examples
+What to take note on these customer feedback examples?

 You want to be careful when asking customers for feedback, or you may end up wasting their time.
 (And your own!)
-The feedback questions asked, how they are asked and where they fit into the customer journey are thing you need to think through in advance and plan out.
+The feedback questions asked, how they are asked and where they fit into the customer journey are things you need to think through in advance and plan out.

 - Why is customer feedback needed?

 - What is a good question to ask?

 - When and where should the feedback question be inserted?

 - How will the customers perceive this feedback format?

 - How will the feedback process be managed?